brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Lower the nesting level again after a failed traversable analysis.
     - [Bugfix] Analysis of private getter do not respect the context.
     - [Bugfix] Interesting display of parameters in the method analysis.
-    - [Bugfix] Infinite loop when configuring the ip range.
+    - [Bugfix] Infinite loop when configuring the Ip range.
     - [Bugfix] PHP5.x pars error in class ViewFactory
     - [Bugfix] Double escaped path value in the config-help page
-    - [Change] All singelton classes now add themself to the pool as soon as they are created.
+    - [Change] All singleton classes now add themself to the pool as soon as they are created.

 3.0.0
     - [Feature] Added 'is' and 'has' to the getter analysis.